pikvm/pikvm/pages/wol.md

         # port: 9  # By default
 ```
 then restart `kvmd`.
+Button to send WOL magic packet is located in GUI > SYSTEM > WoL

 ### GPIO method (multiple hosts)
 Follow the [manual for building the GPIO menu](gpio.md) and use the `wol` driver to build a menu with many buttons tied to different hosts.